 What is an acceptable MTBF?

-An acceptable mean time between failure (MTBF) depends on the specific requirements and context of the equipment’s use.
+An acceptable mean time between failures (MTBF) depends on the specific requirements and context of the equipment’s use.
 For high-pressure industries, such as aerospace or healthcare, a longer MTBF is crucial to minimize risks.
 In less-critical applications, a shorter MTBF may be acceptable if the cost of downtime and maintenance is lower.
-It’s up to the individual company to weigh the costs and benefits of equipment before investing and establishing maintenance protocols.
+It’s up to the individual company to weigh the costs and benefits of equipment before investing in and establishing maintenance protocols.

 What are MTTF and MTTR?